dialob/dialob-parent/frontend/dialob-material-dashboard/README.md

 	setLoginRequired: () => void; // function used for requesting possible authentication
 	setTechnicalError: () => void; // function used for reporting technical errors
 	language: string; // Current locale used by your application in ISO language code format ("en","sv","fi" and similar)
-	csrf: CsrfShape; // Adjust according to your application csrf settings }
+	csrf: CsrfShape | undefined; // Adjust according to your application csrf settings }

 interface DialobAdminViewProps {